Course Outline

 Introduction to SQL for Government

-• Overview of SQL for government use
+• Overview of SQL

-• Introduction to Oracle SQL Developer for government applications
+• Introduction to Oracle SQL Developer for government

-• Basic SQL Syntax for government data management
+• Basic SQL Syntax for government applications

-Retrieving Data for Government
+Retrieving Data for Government Operations

-• Viewing table data using the SELECT statement for government databases
+• Viewing table data using the SELECT statement for government

 • Sorting data with the ORDER BY clause for organized government reports